amrMU/Metrica/readme.md

 All Mobile Applications & Web Application Have Standard Or Base Informations ..
 I've Collected Data Shared In All This And Built It.

 ## components:
+##Site
+..* Comming Soon InterFace with Ar, En Languages  to receiving subscription user info
+##Control Panel
+#Languge support Ar, En
+..* Track all panel user what are you doing boot and save it to check all after if i have rule.
+..* receiving subscription user info List with remove one or Export All as ExelSheet.

-..* Authentication Model (Login - Logout - Forget password - Reset password)
+..* Authentication Model (Login - Logout - Forget password - Reset password).
+..* Software Setting (general settings - SMTP BUILDER - DEPARTMENT EMAILS - COMPANY ADDRESSES - PHONES - WHATSAPP 				NUMBERS - SOCIAL MEDIA LINKS GENERATOR).
+..* Users CRUD to add anyuser if wnat, support export it out.
+..* Categories CRUD.
+..* Pages CRUD.
+..* Blogs CRUD (still in development).

 #after git clone dont forget follow this steps